I love tattoos and have been writing about the topic for several years.

 When you consider who is getting tattoed in the United States, it may surprise you to learn that men and women are only a couple of percentage points apart in terms of who gets inked the most.
 The rate for men (of any age) is 15 percent, whereas the rate for women (of any age) is 13 percent.

 With so many women participating in the tattooing craze, many have taken the butterfly as a favorite symbol.
 The butterfly is among the leading tattoo designs requested.

 If you're wondering if a butterfly tattoo is for you, try some temporary ones first.
 I really do recommend trying out a temporary tattoo if you've never had one before.
 Place a butterfly where you want it on your body and get a feel for whether you would want it to be permanent or not.

 Included below are some fun temporary butterfly tattoos for you to try if you want to go that way first.
 You really should try something like that first to avoid any regrets later.

 Popular Butterfly Tattoo Designs

-Some of the more popular butterfly designs are large butterflies put on the back, tribal butterflies, Celtic butterflies (some guys like these, too), small butterflies, and maybe the favorite for those covering a larger portion of their body: the scrolling butterfly scene, which is really quite nice looking, especially on longer parts of the body like legs, arms, and sides of the torso.
+Some of the more popular butterfly designs are large butterflies put on the back, tribal butterflies, Celtic butterflies (some guys like these, too), small butterflies, and maybe the favorite for those covering a larger portion of their body: the scrolling butterfly scene.
+This is really quite nice looking, especially on longer parts of the body like legs, arms, and sides of the torso.

 Smaller butterfly tattoos are placed on neck, ankles, wrists, hands, and feet.

 The more mid-size butterfly tattoos are placed on the shoulder and upper arm.
 While some woman still put larger tattoos on their lower backs, when the term "tramp stamp" referred to any type of lower back tattoo, women not only stopped putting their tattoos there, but also, in many cases, began removing them.

 Butterfly Tattoos With Dark Ink